 While reaching toxic levels of vitamin D in your system is quite rare, the DRI does set a tolerable upper intake level (UL) of 100 micrograms per day for anyone over the age of 19.

 To put this into perspective, a majority of vitamin D supplements on the market range between 1,000 to 10,000 IU, which equates between 25 micrograms to 250 micrograms per supplement.

 So can this negatively affect your body if you hit over the UL amount of vitamin D needed for the day?
 We dove into the research behind taking too much vitamin D and the side effects you may not have known about if you supplement.

 Oh, and don't worry—you can still hang out in the beautiful sunshine!
 Experts claim hanging in the sun won't overdo it on vitamin D in your system.

-Here's what you need to know, and for even more healthy tips, be sure to read up on our list of The 7 Healthiest Foods to Eat Right Now.
+Here's what you need to know, and for even more healthy tips, be sure to read up on our list of Eating Habits to Lose Abdominal Fat As You Age, Say Dietitians.

 You could develop hypercalcemia.

 Vitamin D is a fat-soluble vitamin that helps with calcium absorption in your body.
 Hence why many people say vitamin D is important to consume when you're older given the nature that calcium is a mineral that strengthens your bones.
 However, if you are overconsuming calcium (the DRI says between 2,000 to 2,500 milligrams UL a day depending on your age), your body could be at risk of developing hypercalcemia, according to the National Institute of Health.

 Again, while reaching toxic levels of vitamin D is rare, the effects of hypercalcemia can be severe and lead to these other symptoms.